#dnd Character concept: Rogen Thunderkeg

 "Did you know that during springtime, such as now, one has to account for flying insects causing just the tiniest slowing of the projectile?", he takes another puff, looks at his cigar and places it gently on the ground.
 He kneels on his right knee and looks through a small tube on top of the weapon.

-He looks back at the general, who is by now pacing annoyed up and down, a small bead of sweat emerging from above his eyebrow.
+He looks back at the general, who is pacing up and down annoyed by now, a small bead of sweat emerging from above his eyebrow.
 "Do I have to explain what happens if he makes it back to their camp"!
 Rogen slowly moves his head from the rifle to the captain, while saying: "Also, I think he has full plate armour".
 "JUST SHOOT THE FUCKER ALREADY"!
 Rogen chortles, looks back at his rifle ever so slowly and takes a small breath.

 Boom, the rifle rises a few fingers from the ground.
 Rogen clicks the scope back down and brushes a small patch off cigar ash from his rifle.
 He stands up, and starts folding the tripod.

 "See, the thing with accounting for wind changes.
-It's experience as much as it is science".
+It's experience as much as it is science", Rogen explains calmly.

 In the distance the large beast doubles over, trips and falls down.